Residence Hall Handbook

 Open Housing – LCCC offers open housing options to accommodate residents living on campus.
 Open housing refers to a housing option in which two or more students mutually agree to share a multiple-occupancy bedroom or suite without regard to the gender expression of the individuals living in the room or suite.
 Open housing provides options for a variety of students: those who feel uncomfortable rooming with members of the same sex, transgender students in the process of discovering their gender identity, students who feel they would be more compatible with a roommate of a different sex or gender, married couples, and students who do not want sex or gender be a primary factor in choosing a roommate.
 Please note: Students will only be allowed to live in an open-housing environment if they select this option, otherwise students will be placed in a room with a student of the same sex.

-Special accommodations – Residence hall staff and Disability Support Services work together to accommodate students with disabilities in the residence halls.
-For more information contact the Residential Living and Learning Director or Disability Support Services 307.778.1359
+Special accommodations – Residence hall staff and the Office of Student Accommodation work together to accommodate students with disabilities in the residence halls.
+For more information contact the Residential Living and Learning Director or Office of Student Accommodation 307.778.1359

 Students living on campus have signed a housing contract (i.e. a lease agreement) to live on campus and participate in our Residential Living & Learning program.
 All costs associated with living on campus are funded through room and board fees.
 As a service to on campus residents, LCCC offers students three options to make payment for room and board expenses.